OliverForral/choose-your-own-tutorial/google/register-email.md

 # Register Google Email

+## Previous Steps

-Since you have [installed an operating system](/install-operating-system.md) you decide that it is now time to register an email account.
+Since you have [installed an operating system](/install-operating-system.md) you decide that it is now time to register a Google email account.

 ## Not The Best User Experience